 People who have a personal communication style are focused on — emotions.

-In communication, personal communicators value emotional language and establishing a connection with the people they are communicating with.
-They tend to be diplomats and excel at listening, because they find great value in assessing how other people think and feel.
+As a result, they tend to be diplomats and excel at listening, because they find great value in assessing how other people think and feel.

-An example of communication with a personal communicator:
+An example of communication with a personal communicator

-Consequently, she makes an effort to make the junior product designer feel more included and appreciated by addressing him: “James, you’re a fresh perspective in the team, what do you think about the proposals for the color scheme?”
+Consequently, she makes an effort to make the junior product designer feel more included and appreciated by addressing him: “James, you’re a fresh perspective in the team.
+What do you think about the proposals for the color scheme?”

-Main positive side: Personal communicators often serve as the glue that holds everything together — they are attuned to other people’s feelings and opinions which helps them smooth over conflicts and encourage others to share ideas and opinions.
+Personal communicators often serve as the glue that holds everything together — they are attuned to other people’s feelings and opinions which helps them smooth over conflicts and encourage others to share ideas and opinions.